 The list is an array or even a collection.

-Here, the foreach syntax variable is a read-only variable that will read a value from the list as long the list returns the value.
-Let us see an example code using the foreach loop.
+Here, the C# foreach loop syntax variable is a read-only variable that will read a value from the list as long it returns the value.
+Let us see an example code of using this loop.

 C# Foreach loop example

 We are writing C# code by defining one integer array holding four values in it.
-Using the foreach loop, we will print all the items in the integer array list.
+Using the foreach loop, we will print all the items in the integer array.

 using System;